Extremely popular in the 1990s, the popcorn ceiling style is coming back into favor again nearly thirty years later.

 - After waiting for about 15 to 20 minutes, scrape it using a floor scraper

 - You may use any other blade tool for popcorn removal, in case the scraper is not available

 Remember, removing a popcorn ceiling can increase the value of your property to some extent.
 Especially if you have an old property that may have an asbestos popcorn ceiling.

 Depending on the overall size of your property the additional estimates can add anywhere between $2,500 to $35,000.

 How to Tell if Your Popcorn Ceiling has Asbestos?

 You will need to test for this.

 Carefully scrape a piece of a small sample and get it tested at an EPA-accredited lab near you.

 While you can do the scraping work yourself, it is recommended to get the help of a professional asbestos remediation company to get the job done.

 The Bottom Line

 If you hate the way your popcorn ceiling looks right now, you probably don’t like to spend a whole lot of time in that room.

-By going through this process, you can make sure that your ceiling is going to look the best it can, rather than the paint getting caught on the cracks and divots that are natural in this type of texture.
+By going through the above spray paint process, you can make sure that your ceiling is going to look the best it can, rather than the paint getting caught on the cracks and divots that are natural in this type of texture.